What is the Pell Grant lifetime limit?

 The Pell Grant lifetime limit is 100 percent of the total amount of aid you could receive each year over six years — totaling 600 percent of your scheduled award amount.

-The U.S. Department of Education determines the progress toward your lifetime limit by looking at how much money you’ve actually received compared to your scheduled award amount.
+The U.S. Department of Education determines the progress toward your lifetime limit by looking at how much money you’ve received compared to your scheduled award amount.
 Let’s say you received 100 percent of your scheduled award in your freshman year but dropped to half-time enrollment for the next three years and received only half of your scheduled award:

 - Year One: 100 percent of Pell Grant scheduled award used.